Rakuten to sell 8% stake to Japan Post in Amazon battle

 Shares of both Rakuten and Japan Post rose in afternoon trade in Tokyo after Reuters and other media reported the tie-up.

-Image Frame Investment, a unit of Chinese tech giant Tencent Holdings Ltd , will also take 3.65% in Rakuten through third-party allotment, according to a Rakuten’s filing.
+Image Frame Investment, a unit of Chinese tech giant Tencent, will take 3.65% in Rakuten through third-party allotment, with Walmart also to buy shares.

+Last year Rakuten acquired a 20% stake in Walmart’s Japanese supermarket unit.
+It has had a partnership with the unit, Seiyu, since 2018.

-Reporting by Takashi Umekawa, Sam Nussey, Tim Kelly and Noriyuki Hirata; Additional reporting by Chang-Ran Kim; Editing by Gerry Doyle and Christopher Cushing
+Reporting by Takashi Umekawa, Sam Nussey, Tim Kelly and Noriyuki Hirata; Additional reporting by Chang-Ran Kim; Editing by Christopher Cushing and Clarence Fernandez

 Our Standards: The Thomson Reuters Trust Principles.